Wallet Attestation

 Wallet Attestation Request

-The JOSE header of the Wallet Attestation Request JWT MUST contain:
+The JOSE header of the Wallet Attestation Request JWT MUST contain the following parameters:

 JOSE header